M66B/FairEmail/FAQ.md

 You can use the quick setup wizard to easily setup a Gmail account and identity.

-If you don't want to use an on device Gmail account, you can either enable access for "less secure apps" and use your account password or enable two factor authentication and use an app specific password.
+If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password or enable two factor authentication and use an app specific password.
+Please see [this FAQ](#user-content-faq111) about why it is not possible to non on-device accounts.

 Note that an app specific password is required when two factor authentication is enabled.